plus3it/gravitybee/README.rst

                         ``options.entry_points.console_scripts`` from ``setup.py`` and/or ``setup.cfg``.
                         *Default:* ``$VIRTUAL_ENV/bin/app_name``

---src-dir, -d TEXT      GB_SRC_DIR] The relative path of the package containing your application.
+--src-dir, -d TEXT      [GB_SRC_DIR] The relative path of the package containing your application.
-                        *Default: None*
+                        *Default: ``.``*

---pkg-dir TEXT  [GB_PKG_DIR] The relative or absolute path of the package containing your application.
+--pkg-dir, -p TEXT      [GB_PKG_DIR] The relative or absolute path of the package containing your application.
                         This directory must contain a ``setup.py`` file.
                         *Default:* ``.``

+--verbose, -v           Verbose mode.

---extra-data TEXT  [GB_EXTRA_DATA] Relative to package directory, any extra directories or files that need
+--extra-data, -e TEXT   [GB_EXTRA_DATA] Relative to package directory, any extra directories or files that need
                         to be included, that wouldn't normally be included as Python code.
 Can be used multiple times.
                         *Default: None*

+--work-dir, -w TEXT     [GB_WORK_DIR] Directory for use by GravityBee to build application.
+Cannot be an existing
+                        directory as it will be deleted if the clean option is used.
+                        *Default: * ``gb_workdir_<uuid>``

+--clean, -c             Whether to clean up the work directory after the build.
+If used, GravityBee will copy the
+                        built standalone application to the current directory before deleting.

 If you are using environment variables, you could set them up like this.